rsgrbic/VozNotif/README.md

 # VozNotif
-## App made to track Serbian Rail annoucments and email them to the user
+### App made to track Serbian Rail announcements and email them to the user

 # Usage
 The app can either be compiled or ran.